Kené

 Visual Music

-If you look at this textile and see only a maze, you are missing half the data.
-You are seeing the sheet music, but you are not hearing the song.
 To the Shipibo-Konibo, light and sound are interchangeable forms of energy.
 Every design (Kené) has a corresponding song (Icaro), and every song produces a geometric pattern.
 A shaman can look at a woman's skirt and hum the melody of the design.
-Conversely, during an Ayahuasca ceremony, the shaman sees the "song" floating in the air as a glowing geometric structure, which they then fix into the cloth.
-This artifact challenges the Western separation of the senses.
-In the Amazon, energy is a vibration that can be both seen and heard.
-The Kené patterns are not just visual—they are sonic, vibrational, and healing.
-They represent a different way of understanding energy, where the boundaries between sight and sound, pattern and music, dissolve.
+During ceremony, the shaman sees the song floating in the air as a glowing geometric structure, which they then fix into the cloth.
+Synesthesia — a crossing of senses, seeing sound, hearing colour — is not a metaphor here.
+It is the operating system.

 The Cosmic Anaconda